sudhakar-logicshore/mydeposits_developer_api/docs/BatchServicesApi.md

 mydeposits_accessCode.accessToken = token.access_token;

 let apiInstance = new MydepositsDeveloperApi.BatchServicesApi();
-let scheme = "scheme_example"; // String | ID of the selected deposit protection Scheme as returned by protectionschemes method. let region = "region_example"; // String | ID of the selected deposit protection Region as returned by protectionregions method. let body = new MydepositsDeveloperApi.APIModelsBatch(); // APIModelsBatch | The batch object that needs to be added to the member's account apiInstance.batchPost(scheme, region, body, (error, data, response) => {
+let body = new MydepositsDeveloperApi.APIModelsBatch(); // APIModelsBatch | The batch object that needs to be added to the member's account apiInstance.batchPost(scheme, region, body, (error, data, response) => {
   if (error) {